gitkraken/gitkraken-client-docs/gitkraken-client/windows-subsystem-for-linux.md

 ---

+## Working with WSL 2

+<a href="https://learn.microsoft.com/en-us/windows/wsl/about" target="_blank">Windows Subsystem for Linux (WSL)</a>

+## How to User GitKraken Client with WSL 2
 <img src="/wp-content/uploads/wsl-full-screen.png" srcset="/wp-content/uploads/wsl-full-screen@2x.png" class="img-bordered img-responsive center">

-Using <a href="https://learn.microsoft.com/en-us/windows/wsl/about" target="_blank">Windows Subsystem for Linux (WSL)</a>?
 GitKraken Client can work with repos stored on your WSL 2 file system when installed within the WSL 2 environment and using WSL’s built-in display server functionality, <a href="https://learn.microsoft.com/en-us/windows/wsl/tutorials/gui-apps" target="_blank">WSLg</a>, for GUI support.
+The Linux version of GitKraken client is upated to fix common issues when operating GitKraken within WSL 2, and includes settings to choose your preference for where to open web links, file editors, and file browsers.

 <div class='callout callout--warning'>
     <p>Note: GitKraken Client does not currently support cross file system access for repos stored on both Windows and WSL 2 and should be installed on the operating system where your repos are stored for the best experience.
-You may still open cross file system repos at your own discretion.
-For more information, see the section on <a href=""> </a></p>
+Opening repos across file systems </p>
 </div>

 GitKraken Client will also detect where a repo is stored and allow you to open it in the proper version of GitKraken Client so you can better manage GitKraken when working with both Windows and WSL repos.
+For more information, see the section on <a href=""> </a>.

 There are 4 steps to start using GitKraken Client with your WSL repos:
 1. Confirm the latest version of WSL 2 is installed that supports WSLg